zabbix/zabbix/templates/app/vmware_fqdn/README.md

 ## Overview

-For Zabbix version: 6 and higher
+For Zabbix version: 6.0 and higher
 The template to monitor VMware vCenter and ESX hypervisor.
 The "VMware Hypervisor" and "VMware Guest" templates are used by discovery and normally should not be manually linked to a host.
-For more information please see Zabbix documentation https://www.zabbix.com/documentation/6.0/manual/vm_monitoring
+For additional information please check https://www.zabbix.com/documentation/6.0/manual/vm_monitoring.

 ## Setup